tomster/ezjail-deploy/README.rst

-``ezjail-deploy`` provides a Python API for configuring, deploying and upgrading FreeBSD jails.
+``ezjail-deploy`` provides a Python API and command line tool for configuring, deploying and upgrading FreeBSD jails.

 Changelog
 ---------